Lawlzee/UnityMapGenerator/Assets/ProceduralStages/README.md

 |5|500|270|

 ## Todo list

-- [X] Support multiplayer
-- [X] Be compatible with the Risk of Resources Gauntlet mod
-- [X] Make the color palette less blue
-- [X] Add decorations to the map (grass, trees, rocks, pillars, etc.)
-- [X] Optimize the NodeGraphs
-- [X] Optimize the map mesh
-- [X] Fix the bug where the screen flashes white when entering the first stage
-- [X] Fix the bug where the screen flashes white when entering a void seed
-- [X] Add a dead barrier if the player clips through the map
-- [X] Improve music selection
-- [X] Add more post-processing effects.
-- [X] Implement Simulacrum support.
-- [X] Optimize stage performance.
-- [X] Prevent interactables from spawning on slopes.
-- [X] Fix the bug where the player sometime gets stuck in the drop pod.
+- Fix the bug where the player sometime gets stuck in the drop pod.
-- [X] Legendary chest on stage 4 always cost 400
-- [X] Fix drones spawning out of the map
-- [X] Add compatibility with the `Judgement` mod
-- [X] Improve the orientation of Newt altars.
-- [X] Add stage unique interactables.
-For example, add a red chest on stage 4
-- [X] Add collision to props
-- [X] Add non cave maps
-- [X] Improve air Node Graph
-- [X] Enhance stage runtime performance.
-- [ ] Add biomes/map types (snow, grass, desert, etc)
+- Add biomes/map types (snow, grass, desert, etc)
-- [ ] Add props clustering
+- Add props clustering
-- [ ] Add floating island map?
+- Add floating island map?
-- [ ] Replace special stages with procedural maps (Gilded Coast, Void Fields, Void Locus)
+- Replace special stages with procedural maps (Gilded Coast, Void Fields, Void Locus)
-- [ ] Add an option for infinite map size scalling ?
-- [ ] Improve compatibility with Ro2API.DirectorAPI
+- Improve compatibility with Ro2API.DirectorAPI
-- [ ] Randomize more terrain settings
+- Randomize more terrain settings
-- [ ] Add more configurations
+- Add more configurations
-- [ ] Create a random DccsPool instead of reusing the DccsPools from the game
+- Create a random DccsPool instead of reusing the DccsPools from the game
-- [ ] Replace the moon with a procedurally generated stage
+- Replace the moon with a procedurally generated stage
-- [ ] Randomize stage names
+- Randomize stage names
-- [ ] Address the issue of getting stuck in holes in the map.
+- Address the issue of getting stuck in holes in the map.
-- [ ] Enhance stage creation performance.
+- Enhance stage creation performance.
-- [ ] Enhance the uniqueness of stages.
+- Enhance the uniqueness of stages.
-- [ ] Remove the ability to dream for normal stages
+- Remove the ability to dream for normal stages

 ## Algorithms used